Pitt shag

-The Pitt shag (Phalacrocorax featherstoni), also known as the Pitt Island shag or Featherstone's shag is a species of bird in the family Phalacrocoracidae.
-It is endemic to Pitt Island.
-Its natural habitats are open seas and rocky shores.
-It is threatened by habitat loss.
+The Pitt shag (Phalacrocorax featherstoni), also known as the Pitt Island shag or Featherstone's shag, is a species of bird in the family Phalacrocoracidae.
+It is endemic to Pitt Island where its natural habitats are open seas and rocky shores.
+The bird with the color of a dark body, gray chest, yellow eyes and feet can be found in small groups in their breeding habitat or alone within 18 km from their territory searching for food.
+The species was close to extinction in 1905 but actions of conservation have been done ever since.
+The Pitt shag is threatened by habitat loss due to predation and climate change causing a decline from 1997 to 2012, but there is a recovery plan by the Department of Conservation.